nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 If the effort required to create **AB3** is 100, we would place the effort required to implement the current version of **CoLAB** at 200.

-Each of us have put in a significant amount of effort to get CoLAB to the current state.
+Our team has put in a significant amount of effort to get CoLAB to the current state.
 As evidence, we currently have over [20,000 lines of code contributed](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=AY2021S2-CS2103T-T11-2%2Ftp&sort=totalCommits%20dsc&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-02-19) and over 500 automated tests.
 Below, we list some notable changes that required a significant amount of effort.

 ### Notable Changes